frntc/Sidekick64/README.md

 Attention: the adapter PCB has not yet been tested, and Sidekick264 requires to overclock your RPi (see config.txt).
 Please be aware that this may void warranty.

 The PCB has one pin "C1Hi" which you need to connect to the Sidekick64 pin "SID CS".
 Note that this is only required if you want to use cartridges which use the C1Lo and C1Hi range.
+Please double check that you set the d=3 jumper on the Sidekick64 PCB (see above).

 ## Building the code (if you want to)